-If you are a songwriter with a publishing agreement, you need to inform your publisher that your new song contains a sample and that a certain percentage is shared with original rightsholders and Tracklib.
+If you are a songwriter with a publishing agreement, you need to inform your publisher that your new song contains a sample and that a certain percentage is shared with original rightsholders.
 We recommend sharing equally in the ”cost” of the sample – that the % due to original rightsholders comes off the top.

 Example: you have obtained a sample license for a 15s sample of a Category C track.
-This means you will share 10% of the total 100% publishing pie with the original publisher(s), songwriter(s) and Tracklib, and 90% goes to you and your publisher.
+This means you will share 10% of the total 100% publishing pie with the original publisher(s) and songwriter(s), and 90% goes to you and your publisher.

 Let’s say that you have a 30%/70% publishing agreement with your publisher, meaning that your publisher gets 30% and you get 70% of the publishing split.
 This means that for this song that contains a sample, you get 63% as a songwriter, your publisher gets 27% and original rightsholders get 10%.